Monsters-RPG-game/Server/docs/HowToStart.md

 Diagnostics are diagnostic options, which will help you analyze and debug your operations.
 It supports few options, like:

 - ReqTime - count time for each request.
 Each time will be logged and will look like this
+- LogRequests - log every request when it comes.
+Currently there is no filtering done for fields, so you can end up logging user's credentials.
+Later, filtering options will be added

 ```json
 [09:50:08] Log.TIME: 67fea6a3-6e4c-4467-98db-07d511b446a5 Time passed: 0.01s